 Online applications are the fastest and easiest way to apply for meal benefits.

-NOTE: Meal benefits are not retroactive and are effective only after processing by the Culinary Services Department.
+NOTE: benefits are not retroactive and are effective only after processing by the Culinary Services Department.

-For all questions related to school meals including Free and Reduced Price School Meals, please contact your child's school office or kitchen.
-For answers to common questions regarding the Free and Reduced Price School Meals application process, please view the Information Letter to Households.
-(ENGLISH - SPANISH)
+For all questions related to school meals, please contact your child's school office or kitchen.
+Please view the Information Letter to Households for answers to common questions regarding the Free and Reduced-Price School Meals and Family Economic Data Survey application process ENGLISH/ SPANISH

-For additional questions not answered by your child's school OR in the Information Letter to Households, please contact us at 303-657-3895 or email us to NutritionServices@westminsterpublicschools.org.
+For additional questions not answered by your child's school OR in the Information Letter to Households, please contact us at 303-657-3895 or email NutritionServices@westminsterpublicschools.org.